Yekaterinburg

 Yekaterinburg is one of Russia's most important economic centres and was one of the host cities of the 2018 FIFA World Cup.
-The city is currently experiencing an economic and population boom, which resulted in some of the tallest skyscrapers of Russia being located in the city.
+In the 21st century, the city has experienced an economic and population boom, which resulted in some of the tallest skyscrapers of Russia being located in the city.
 Yekaterinburg is home to the headquarters of the Central Military District of the Russian Armed Forces, as well as the presidium of the Ural Branch of the Russian Academy of Sciences.

-Yekaterinburg is famous for its constructivist architecture and is also considered the "Russian capital of street art".
+Yekaterinburg is famous for its constructivist architecture, and is also considered the "Russian capital of street art".